 There seems to have been many such times that God has sent someone to help us when we have had car breakdowns.

-Another time I was driving home from services with my son who was only about 12 at the time.
-We stopped at an out of the way gas station because the car started acting up.
+Another time I was driving home from shopping with my son who was only 10 at the time.
+We stopped at an out-of-the-way gas station because the car started acting up.
 We put water in the radiator, filled it with gas, but we couldn't get it to start.
 My son was standing there, looking under the hood, not knowing what to do, when all of a sudden a man roared in on a motorcycle, and asked us what the problem was.
 We told him the car wouldn't start and that we didn't know what was wrong.
-He lifted the hood, fiddled around with something inside with a tool that he had, and then when we turned the key, it started right up.
+He lifted the hood, fiddled around inside with a screwdriver that he had, and then when we turned the key, it started right up.
 We thanked him and he roared off.
 We were able to get home with no problems whatsoever.
 My husband never could find out what he fixed and the car worked perfectly after that.
 The man on the motorcycle was never seen again.

 This is not to say that we always had all prayers answered.
 But in remembering these incidents it gives us a chance to thank the true God.